Maximum efficiency of absorption refrigerators at arbitrary cooling power: Low-dissipation simultaneous CARs

 \section{Low-dissipation simultaneous CARs}

 Let us now consider the Carnot LD heat engine and refrigerator depicted in Fig.~\ref{fig:T-S}, for which the MEGPs were derived in Refs.~\cite{holubec2016maximum} and \cite{holubec2020maximum}, respectively.
-Their working cycles are composed of two isotherms realized in finite time and described by the irreversibility parameters $\Sigma_i$.
-These isotherms are interconnected by infinitely fast adiabats.
-The internal engine accepts heat during the hot isotherm (red) of duration $t_{\rm h}$ and dissipate heat
+Their working cycles are composed of two isotherms realized in finite time and described by the irreversibility parameters $\Sigma_{\rm i}$, $i = $ h, me, c, mr. These isotherms are interconnected by infinitely fast adiabats~\footnote{Adiabatic processes are described by vanishing average heat flux into the system and can be realized either by disconnecting the system from the thermal environment or by changing the control parameters in such a way that the average heat flux vanishes~\cite{Roldan2015,martinez2016brownian}.
+A fast adiabat is effectively an example of the former since the heat does not have enough time to enter the system, see Ref.~\cite{blickle2012realization} for an experimental realization of such branches in an over-damped Brownian setup.
+In general, fast changes of control parameters can bring the system far from equilibrium.
+In the overdamped description, this can be avoided by suitably tuning the jump in potential and temperature~ \cite{schmiedl2007efficiency,PhysRevE.92.052125}.
+However, in the underdamped regime this is in general not possible and one has to employ adiabatic branches with finite duration.
+In our present analysis, this would lead to a decrease in output power of all the considered devices.}.